Deputy CM Sisodia writes to LG, demands CBI probe into toll tax 'scam' in MCD | Politics

 - India

-The development comes a day after the Aam Aadmi Party (AAP) levelled allegations against the MCD that it collided with two toll tax companies and caused huge loss to the public exchequer.
+The development comes a day after the Aam Aadmi Party (AAP) levelled allegations against the MCD that it colluded with two toll tax companies and caused huge loss to the public exchequer.

 ''I have written to the LG demanding a CBI probe into the toll tax scam of Rs 6,000 crore in Municipal Corporation of Delhi.
 The money collected from 10 lakh commercial vehicles coming to Delhi everyday was embezzled in connivance,'' Sisodia said in a tweet.